-• 5 GB of space in the /tmp directory.

-If the free space available in the /tmp directory is less than what is required, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to make available the space required. - Extend the file system that contains the /tmp directory.
-If necessary, contact your system administrator for information about extending file systems. - At least 15.5 GB of space for the Oracle Grid Infrastructure for a cluster home (Grid home).
-Oracle recommends that you allocate 100 GB to allow additional space for patches. - Upto 10 GB of additional space in the Oracle base directory of the Grid Infrastructure owner for diagnostic collections generated by Trace File Analyzer (TFA) Collector.
+- 1 GB of space in the /tmp directory. - If the free space available in the /tmp directory is less than what is required, then complete one of the following steps: - Delete unnecessary files from the /tmp directory to make available the space required. - Extend the file system that contains the /tmp directory.
+If necessary, contact your system administrator for information about extending file systems. - At least 8 GB of space for the Oracle Grid Infrastructure for a cluster home (Grid home).
+Oracle recommends that you allocate 100 GB to allow additional space for patches. - At least 12 GB of space for the Oracle base of the Oracle Grid Infrastructure installation owner (Grid user).
+The Oracle base includes Oracle Clusterware and Oracle ASM log files. - 10 GB of additional space in the Oracle base directory of the Grid Infrastructure owner for diagnostic collections generated by Trace File Analyzer (TFA) Collector.